isabella232/mobile-services.es-ES/help/ios/metrics.md

    Populated by `trackLocation` methods.

-   * Parámetro de Target/dato contextual de Analytics:
+   * Parámetros de Analytics Context Data/Target:

       * `a.loc.lat.a`
       * `a.loc.lon.a`
-   * Característica Gestión de público:
+   * Característica de gestión de público:

       * `c_a_loc_lat_a`
       * `c_a_loc_lon_a`